-Five Breweries and Five Restaurants to Try in Raleigh, N.C.
+10 Breweries and 10 Restaurants to Try in Raleigh, N.C.

 When hunger strikes after beer, don't fear!
 The Raleigh area has awesome brewery restaurants (check out our list, here!) and fun weekly food truck nights are held at most breweries.
-But the brewery/food options don't stop there—a plethora of breweries are within walking distance of even more local-favorite food!
-We have five brewery and restaurant pairings for you to try, especially now that the warmer months are here and walking is encouraged.
+But the brewery/food options don't stop there—lots of breweries are within walking distance or a short drive of even more local-favorite food!
+We have 10 brewery and restaurant pairings for you to try, especially now that the warmer months are here and walking is even more encouraged.

 Bond Brothers Beer Company in downtown Cary offers more than 9,000 square feet of brewery, tap room and beer garden to enjoy.
-With 14 outstanding beers on tap and a robust barrel sour program, they were recently voted "Best New Brewery" in the country in USA TODAY's 10Best.
+With 14 outstanding beers on tap and a robust barrel sour program, they were voted "Best New Brewery" in the country in USA TODAY's 10Best in 2017.
 After a few pints (try the Blackberry Raspberry Sorcery, the American Kettle Sour or the Breakfast Variant—an Imperial stout with oats, coffee and cocoa nibs!), head over to Pizzeria Faulisi for Neapolitan pizza.

 The Crank Arm Brewing team is passionate about beer—and bikes.
 The downtown Raleigh brewery has a mission to provide fresh artisan beer while utilizing green transportation methods.
 Crank Arm has three flagship beers on tap at all times: Rickshaw, a rye IPA; White Wall Wheat, a Belgian-style wit; and Unicycle, an American-style pale ale.

 Fainting Goat Brewing Company, located on Main St. in Fuquay-Varina, provides a variety of high-quality, full-flavored beers in a casual setting.
-Flagship brews include the Accidental Belgian Dubbel, the Pomegranate Tart Witbier and the Stiff Leg Belgian Tripel.
+Fainting Goat’s core brews include the Pomegranate Tart Witbier, BrewQuay Double Buck DIPA and What the Buck American Pale.
 After a few brews and hanging out on the patio, head across the street to The Mason Jar Tavern.

-Start off with the pimento cheese dip or the Mason Jar fries, and don't miss the Hangover Burger, which is topped with Bloody Mary mayo, fried egg, sliced avocado, bacon and mild buffalo sauce.
-If you're in the mood for another beer, the Mason Jar Tavern also has an excellent selection of local craft brews.
+Start off with the pimento cheese dip or the Mason Jar fries, and don't miss the TMJT Burger with bacon jam and blue cheese on a local Stick Boy Bread Co. brioche bun.
+If you're in the mood for another beer, Mason Jar Tavern also has an excellent selection of local craft brews and beers they brew at The Mason Jar Lager Company, a short drive away.
 You may want to go for a walk around the quaint downtown Fuquay-Varina to work off some of the beers and delicious food!

 Raleigh Brewing Company's kid- and pet-friendly taproom is open seven days a week.
 Play darts, cornhole and board games—or just relax on the outdoor patio with a beer in hand.
-Beers on the menu all year round include the Coffee Hidden Pipe Porter, The Walter Imperial IPA and the House of Clay Rye IPA.
+Beers on the menu all year round include the Hell Yes Ma’am Belgian Golden Ale, Coffee Hidden Pipe Porter, The Walter Imperial IPA and the House of Clay Rye IPA.
 (And kids love Raleigh Brewing's root beer!)

 When hunger starts building, go for a stroll about 10 minutes down the road to a staple in Raleigh, Neomonde.
 Founded almost 40 years ago by four brothers who came to America from the mountainous region of northern Lebanon, Neomonde serves delicious Mediterranean food and also offers a small grocery.
 Menu items not to miss are the hummus and pita bread, falafel and chicken shawarma.